sourabhdadapure/YSProject/README.md

 <H3>Built my Own custom Graph to display data</H3>

 * Created dynamic graph using svg
-* Graph can scale depending on the data
+* Highly scalable graph depending on the data
 * Scrollable and interactive ( can toggle b/w the health of the tree and use filters )